dynatrace-ace/data-access-and-partitioning-codespaces/docs/E-metadata-enrichment.md

 ##### Debugging

-The Dynatrace Operator will start mutating pods within that namespace adding the dt.security_context
+The Dynatrace Operator mutates pods in the namespace, adding `dt.security_context` in this case.

-8. Run `kubectl get pods -n easytrade` within your cluster, check existing pods and copy the accountservice one
+8. Run `kubectl get pods -n easytrade` in your cluster, find the **accountservice** pod, and copy its name.

     ![](./img/getpods.png)

-9. Describe the accountservice pod with `kubectl describe pods <accountservice-pod-name> -n easytrade`
+9. Describe the pod: `kubectl describe pod <accountservice-pod-name> -n easytrade`

     ![](./img/annotation-accountservice.png)

-    As you may see, no dt.security_context.
-The pod is running, we need a pod restart for the Operator to mutate the definition and the dt.security_context to reflects in the definition
+    If you don’t see `dt.security_context`, the pod was created before the rule applied.
+Restart it so the Operator can mutate the spec.

-10. Restart the accountservice deployment with
+10. Restart the **accountservice** deployment:

     ```bash
     kubectl -n easytrade rollout restart deployment/accountservice
     ```

-11. Check once again the new pod, repeat steps `8` & `9`.
-Now we should see dt.security_context within the pod definition
+11. Check the new pod (repeat steps **8** & **9**).
+You should now see `dt.security_context` in the pod definition.

     ![](./img/accountservice-sc.png)

     !!! warning

-      After creating or modifying rules, allow up to 45 minutes for the changes to take effect.
-It usually doesn't take that long, repeat steps 8 & 9 until you see dt.security_context within your pod definition
+        After creating or modifying rules, allow up to **45 minutes** for changes to take effect (but it’s usually faster).
+Repeat steps 8 & 9 until `dt.security_context` appears in the pod definition.

-12. Go back to your Enrichment Overview Notebook, and check the current status.
-Grab a span.id, paste it below and check for the workload name
+12. Return to the **Enrichment Overview Notebook** and re-check the status.
+Grab a `span.id`, paste it in the query, and confirm the workload name.

     ![](./img/1st-sc-in-notebook.png)

-13. Configure dt.cost.costcenter & dt.cost.product, and other useful attributes that the Easytrade Team was looking forward to use in Dynatrace
+13. Configure `dt.cost.costcenter` and `dt.cost.product`, plus any other attributes the Easytrade team needs.

     ![](./img/rest-of-attributes.png)

-14. Restart all deployments from easytrade namespace
+    ! note

+        For those other attributes (team, stage, app.kubernetes.io/version), as they are not going to be connected to any of the main ones (security context & costs), you can mark them as Primary Grail Tags.
+We will see this later...

+14. Restart **all deployments** in the `easytrade` namespace:

     ```bash
     for d in $(kubectl -n easytrade get deploy -o name); do